Skip to Content

 Thunder Client Environment Variables

-Common Variables: The following variables are available for all the requests {{request_name}}, {{collection_name}} and {{folder_name}}
+Common Variables: The following variables are available for all requests: {{request_name}}, {{collection_name}}, and {{folder_name}}.

 The following environments can be used in Thunder Client, ranked from least to highest precedence: